treyhunner/treyhunner.github.com/source/_posts/2016-04-07-how-to-loop-with-indexes-in-python.markdown

 ### for-in: the usual way

 Both the while loop and range-of-len methods rely on looping over indexes.
-But we only care about these indexes for the purpose of retrieving each element in our list.
+Note that we don't actually care about these indexes: we're only using the indexes for the purpose of retrieving elements from our list.

-Since we don't actually need the indexes in our loop, there's a much simpler method of looping we can use:
+Because we don't actually care about the indexes in our loop, there is **a much simpler method of looping** we can use:

 ```python
 colors = ["red", "green", "blue", "purple"]